asyncapi/learning-paths/100-level-AsyncAPI-Intro/step1.md

 Chan spots cake in Eve's kitchen and asks for a slice as she likes cakes.
 While offering her a slice, Eve gives her an example: imagine a birthday party with events like cake cutting and gift opening.
 These events trigger responses, such as singing during the cake cutting or clapping while opening the gifts.

-AsyncAPI helps organize events, determining when they'll occur and how everyone should react.
-For example, during the cake cutting, AsyncAPI guides in singing the birthday song.
+AsyncAPI helps organize events, for example, during the cake cutting, AsyncAPI guides in singing the birthday song.
 It also enables the creation of a party schedule, like cutting the cake at 6 pm and opening gifts at 7 pm.

 Here are reasons why using AsyncAPI enhances EDA design: